Frequently Asked Questions

 These are some of my local, trusted resources for practitioners that can help you beyond counselling:

-A team of complementary and Alternative Healthcare practitioners working together to provide you with treatments that suits you and your circumstances.
-We offer Manual Osteopathy, Registered Massage Therapy, Foot Reflexology, and Reiki services that aim to improve your health and well being.
+A team of complementary and Alternative Healthcare practitioners working together to provide you with treatments that suit you and your circumstances.
+We offer Manual Osteopathy, Registered Massage Therapy, Foot Reflexology, and Reiki services that aim to improve your health and well-being.

 Naturopathic Medicine is a sensible and comprehensive approach to health care, including integrated medicine services, massage therapy, allergy desensitization, pediatric and autism care, female health and pregnancy, and advanced lab testing.